ZacharyGeurts/AMOURANTHRTX/README.md

 If it turns out Tom Brady is amazing at cryptography too, we will update StoneKey.

 Digress.
 The swapchain picks always best for your platform.
 "Seriously?"
 Yeah.
-It's like 300 lines, so if you do not like it, Grok can write you a whole new one.
+It's literally 420 lines, and celebrates the Joe and Elon interview.
-It gives you HDR and we can sync to exact refresh, unless on x11 like me, but I will never match Wayland.
+However, if you do not like it, Grok can write you a whole new one.
-Maybe...
-Inital results with Plastic Beach were not great at preventing tearing.
+It gives you better than HDR where supported.
 Grok and I ride Mint till I topple Mailbox and 2! frames in flight.

 Wait... what? o.O
 Grok.
 He is your expert.
-That is where I'm getting my news on what is being updated because I tell him to write it.
+That is where I'm getting my news on what is being updated anywhere in the world, then I tell him to write it.
 Ask him about his code.
 (He preferred him).
 He broke it?
 Ctrl-Z and try again.
 Learn THE code.
 It is short and read it a few times.
 There really are not that many files if you want to check a few now on the wiki.